freaktechnik/justintv-stream-notifications/.github/CONTRIBUTING.md

+# NOTE: SOME OF THIS IS OUTDATED AND HAS TO BE REWRITTEN

 # Contributing to Live Stream Notifier
 This is a document guiding you on how to contribute to Live Stream Notifier.
 It is separated by conribution nature and not limited to code contributions.